bbangert/ssl-ram-testing/Python/autobahn-twisted/README.txt

 Install:

-Create a virtualenv using **Python 3.4** in this directory named `py34`, then:
+Create a virtualenv in this directory named `py27`, then:
-$ ./py34/bin/pip install -r requirements.txt
+$ ./py27/bin/pip install -r requirements.txt